What to do when someone dies in Chester

 The vast majority of estates are distributed smoothly and without problems, although it is not uncommon for disputes over inheritance to arise.

 Depending on your circumstances, you may require professional legal services to resolve any disputes that arise between beneficiaries and/or the executors.
+LINK to IDR page

 5. Property and possessions